Which city is cheaper, Prague or Copenhagen?

 Prague has a colorful and one-of-a-kind nightlife scene.
 The city has long been famous as a beer drinking capital, and although prices are higher than they once were, the fun is the same.
 The nightlife vibe is great any night of the week, but weekends tend to be the most active.

-Copenhagen is an extremely popular place to visit the historic old town area.
+There are many historical things to see in the old town of Copenhagen.
 Indre By is the oldest part of the city and where you'll find most of the sights and attractions.
 This is where most visitors stay and you'll find many great restaurants and activities to enjoy.

-Known for shopping, Copenhagen draws large crowds to its stores.
+The abundance of shops in Copenhagen make it a world-class shopping destination.
 Design and style is notorious with Danish culture.
 You'll find many great local boutique or fashion design shops in town.
 Købmagergade is one of the busiest and most famous shopping streets in town, but you should also visit the street parallel to it, Pilestræde.

-Copenhagen is an extremely popular city to visit for families.
+With a huge array of activities for kids, Copenhagen is very family-friendly.
 The city almost feels like it was designed with kids in mind.
 There are countless playgrounds, beaches, and other kid-friendly places to explore.
 Also make sure you stop by Tivoli Gardens, which has rides and rollercoasters that everyone can enjoy.
 The city also has an aquarium, zoo, and even a deer park.
 The Little Mermaid statue may fascinate Disney lovers, and if you want to get out on the water there are boat tours through the canals.

-Prague is known to be a very family-friendly place to visit.
+You'll find plenty of family-friendly things to do in Prague.
 The city has a fun energy that appeals to adults and kids alike.
 Make sure you check out the Astronomical Clock and tour the famous Prague Castle.
 You'll also find the best playgrounds in town around Slavonic Island.

-Both Copenhagen and Prague are good destinations for a couple's getaway.
+Both Copenhagen and Prague are fantastic destinations for a couple's getaway.

 Copenhagen is a great city for couples, as it has plenty to offer.
 The city is filled with a positive energy that will rejuvenate any couple.
 You can hire a bike or hop on a boat to explore town, or simply wander through the cobblestone streets.
 There are many parks and gardens to explore and culture lovers will appreciate the many museums.